bishal-gautam/my-programming-problems/README.md

 ### TO DO:
-* to complete the list of all problems.
+* To complete the list of all problems.
-I am also planning to solve these problems again and add solutions in different language categories (also editorial, if possible) to this repo.
+* I am also planning to solve these problems again and add solutions in different language categories (also editorial, if possible) to this repo.
 ##### If someone want to contribute, feel free to do this !!